KiraResari/spielwiesn_spielothek/Protocol.md

 * One little thing that I can still add that popped into my head was adding a display and filter for new games
   * The data already supplies that info, so it should be easy to add
   * I now added the display
+  * Great, now to add a filter
+    * And that works now too
+* That will be all for today

+[Time elapsed thus far: 17.75h]

 # TODO